Duangjai Hiransri: Biography

-Duangjai was born in 1980 and studied at Thammasat University.
+Duangjai was born in 1980.
+She graduated from the Department of Theatre and Performance Practice under the Faculty of Fine and Applied Arts at Thammasat University.

 She is a member of the Anatta Theatre Troupe.
-She is best known for her appearances in the Swedish television show 30 Degrees in February and was nominated for Best Supporting Actress by the Thailand National Film Association for her role in The Blue Hour in 2015.
+She is appeared in the Swedish television show 30 Degrees in February and was nominated for Best Supporting Actress by the Thailand National Film Association for her role in The Blue Hour in 2015.